harshalshelke/practiseRepo/README.md

 # practiseRepo
-This is my practise repo
+This is my practise repo.
+I Am an Author - Harshal Shelke